-- Deutsch für Dich from Goethe Institute is not a course but a learning platform where you can find tutorials, interactive learning games, learning partners and learning tips from other members in the forum.
+- Deutsch für Dich is not a course but a learning platform where you can find tutorials, interactive learning games, learning partners and learning tips from other members in the forum.
 To get access you will need to register but registration is free of charge.
 Courses and exams provided by the Goethe Institute at their premises are obviously not free of charge.

 - Deutsch am Arbeitsplatz (German at Work) includes free practice exercises for students at proficiency levels of A1-B2.
 This course is suitable for all those who are planning on working in Germany to improve their work-specific language skills.
 There are separate courses for various professions like social service workers, scientists, technical professions, etc., while all instructions are in German.

 For more free resources from the Goethe Institute please visit other sections of this website.

 However, there are many alternatives to German courses provided by the Goethe-Institute.
 They are especially suitable for learners who do not need to take standard exams while also having certain specific requirements.
 Additionally, many of them tend to be more entertaining than standard courses.
 Below you find links to some of the best free German lessons for intermediate and advanced students available online (although many of these courses start from the beginner’s level, they all also contain lessons for more advanced German learners).

 The Best Free German Online Courses (Other than Goethe Inst.)

 - Easy Online German is a complete German course for beginners and intermediate students with focus on all the most important language learning topics including grammar, basic everyday vocabulary, listening comprehension and pronunciation.
 Everything is explained in English, so the course is also suitable for an absolute beginner.
 Unfortunately, this very useful website is not mobile friendly yet and can, therefore, only be viewed on larger screens such as desktops or tablets.